elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Technically, in JavaScript, arrays can have elements of different types without producing an error.</div><br />
   <div><strong>Technical Response:</strong> Arrays are classified as Homogeneous Data Structures because they store elements of the same type in programming languages like Java.
 However, JavaScript Arrays are considered objects and do not have the same technical specifications.
 Technically in JavaScript, arrays can have elements of different types without producing an error.
-Arrays are list-like objects whose prototype has methods to perform traversal and mutation operations—neither the length of a JavaScript array nor the types of its elements getting fixed.<br />
+Arrays are list-like objects whose prototype has methods to perform traversal and mutation operations—neither the length of a JavaScript array nor the types of its elements are fixed.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />